Halfway house: Definitional problems

 There are several different types of halfway houses.
 Some are state sponsored, while others (mainly addiction recovery homes and mental illness homes) are run by "for profit" entities.
 In criminology the purpose of a halfway house is generally considered to be that of allowing people to begin the process of reintegration with society, while still providing monitoring and support.
 This type of living arrangement is often believed to reduce the risk of recidivism or relapse when compared to a straight release directly into society.

 Some halfway houses are meant solely for reintegration of persons who have been recently released from prison or jail; some are meant for people with chronic mental health disorders; others are for people with substance abuse issues, generally called sober living houses.
 The state-placement of ex-criminal offenders to a "halfway house" after a prison sentence may either be decided upon as part of the judge's sentence or by a prison official's recommendation.
-A direct sentence to a halfway house can be decided upon by a judge or prosecutor in lieu of prison time.
+A direct sentence to a halfway house can also be decided upon by a judge or prosecutor in lieu of prison time.